-15. CASA is committed to helping its members remain lawfully in the United States, which is their home.
-CASA provides its members assistance in applying for a variety of immigration benefits before USCIS.
-In response to the anticipated issuance of the Public Charge Rule, CASA has devoted significant resources to educating its members about the Rule and its expected impacts on immigrant families.

-16. Many of CASA's members, like Plaintiffs Aguiluz and Camacho, reside in the United States with deferred action or lawful immigration status that either is temporary or could one day be stripped from them.
-As recent arrivals to the United States, many of CASA's members also work in relatively low-wage occupations, such as childcare, home health care, and building maintenance, and live in mixed-status households, with U.S.-citizen children and other citizen or LPR family members.
-Since earlier iterations of the Public Charge Rule were first reported in the media, some of CASA's members have disenrolled themselves and their children from public benefits to which they are lawfully entitled because of fear and confusion about what public benefits may affect their ability to stay in the United States and become LPRs and, one day, U.S. citizens.

-17. Plaintiff Angel Aguiluz is a 22-year-old resident of Silver Spring, Maryland.
+- 15. CASA is committed to helping its members remain lawfully in the United States, which is their home.
+CASA provides its members assistance in applying for a variety of immigration benefits before USCIS, including LPR status.
+In response to the issuance of the Public Charge Rule, CASA has devoted significant resources to educating its members about the Rule and its expected impacts on immigrant families and to providing legal and health services to its members. - 16.
+Many of CASA's members, like Plaintiffs Aguiluz and Camacho, reside in the United States with deferred action or lawful immigration status that either is temporary or could one day be stripped from them.
+As recent arrivals to the United States, many of CASA's members also work in relatively low-wage occupations that often do not provide health insurance, such as childcare, home health care, and building maintenance, and live in mixed-status households, with U.S.-citizen children and other citizen or LPR family members.
+Since earlier iterations of the Public Charge Rule were first reported in the media, some of CASA's members have disenrolled themselves and their children from public benefits to which they are lawfully entitled because of fear and confusion about what public benefits may affect their ability to stay in the United States and become LPRs and, one day, U.S. citizens. - 17.
+Plaintiff Angel Aguiluz is a 22-year-old resident of Silver Spring, Maryland.
 In June 2005, at the age of eight, Angel was brought to the United States from Honduras by his parents, who were seeking medical treatment for his older brother.
 Angel applied for and received protection from removal in 2013 under the Deferred Action for Childhood Arrivals (DACA) program, and has since maintained his DACA status.
 In June 2016, Angel obtained advance parole from USCIS before leaving the United States to visit his ailing grandmother in Honduras.
 See 8 C.F.R. § 212.5(f).
 Having obtained advance parole, Angel was able to re-enter the United States lawfully after his visit to Honduras.
-See 8 U.S.C. § 1255(a) (requiring that applicants for adjustment of status have been "inspected and admitted or paroled into the United

-States").
-Angel is a student at Montgomery College, where he has almost completed an associate's degree in mathematics, and he hopes to pursue a bachelor's degree in physics in the next academic year.
-In addition to pursuing his studies, Angel works at a restaurant and as an interpreter to support not only himself, but also his father, who lives in Honduras; and his mother, with whom he lives in Silver Spring.
+Angel therefore is not barred from adjusting status, and he intends to do so in the future.
+See 8 U.S.C. § 1255(a) (requiring that applicants for adjustment of status have been "inspected and admitted or paroled into the United States").
+Angel has nearly completed his associate's degree in mathematics at Montgomery College, and he hopes to begin pursuing a bachelor's degree in physics in the next few years.
+Angel also works as an office assistant at a parking company to support not only himself but also his father, who lives in Honduras; and his mother, with whom he lives in Silver Spring.
 Angel is concerned that the Public Charge Rule will prevent him from adjusting status.